Unlock Nature’s Best - Discover Our Range of

 • Magnesium

 How does all this boost testosterone?
 Many of these nutrients have anti-inflammatory properties.
 When inflammation is low, the body can both produce and use the testosterone that’s present.
 Magnesium, of course, helps to lower cortisol levels, too.
-Vitamin K helps to promote bone health, which in turn helps boost testosterone levels.
+Vitamin K promotes bone health, which in turn helps boost testosterone levels.
+Additionally, for those who wonder, ‘Is vitamin K potassium?’
+No, it is not; Vitamin K and potassium are distinct nutrients essential for different bodily functions.”

 11. Bananas